ukhsa-collaboration/covid19-app-system-public/doc/architecture/journeys.md

 * Identified Risk Venues
 * Data and structure for the Symptoms Questionnaire

-On a daily basis the app will submit anonymous **mobile analytics** data:
+On a daily basis, the App will submit anonymous **mobile analytics** data:

-* Technical static data: OS and app version, and the device model
+* Technical static data: OS and App version, and the device model
 * Technical dynamic data such as cumulative bytes of data uploaded/downloaded and the number of completed background tasks
 * App usage related data on
     * Onboarding